Skip to the content.

 Note that when creating your own reports, you will very likely find yourself knitting the report periodically as you work through rather than just once at the end.
 It is an iterative process usually since you may have to turn off warnings, or if you decide you need a figure to be larger/smaller, or updating the descriptive text in the document to be informative (for others and your future self).

 When you click on the “knit” button, by default an HTML report will be generated.
-If you would prefer a different document format, this can be specified in the YAML header with the output: parameter as discussed above, or you can also click on the button in the panel above the script and click on “Knit” to get the various options as shown in the image under the 5th part of the exercise above.
+If you would prefer a different document format, this can be specified in the YAML header with the output: parameter as discussed above, or you can also click on the button in the panel above the script and click on “Knit” to get the various options as shown in the image under the 5th step of Exercise #1 above.

 Note: PDF rendering is sometimes problematic, especially when running R remotely, like on the cluster.
 If you run into problems, it’s likely an issue related to pandoc.